 West Australians, particularly single and gay men, have long waited for the surrogacy laws to become more accessible.
-Under the current Surrogacy Act 2008, only ‘opposite sex’ couples and single women could pursue surrogacy in Western Australia.
+Under the old Surrogacy Act 2008, only ‘opposite sex’ couples and single women could pursue surrogacy in Western Australia.

 Despite a decade of campaigning for law reform, nothing has changed.
 In good news in August 2025, the WA government finally introduced a Bill to end discrimination and allow same sex couples and single men to enter surrogacy arrangements in Western Australia.